Steamed fish with chinese inspired flavours.

-I love my handy, dandy bamboo steamer.
-In less than 10 minutes flat, the fish (just imagine that bells are ringing and streamers are falling for all you winners and grinners out there right now who picked correctly) is perfectly cooked and a healthy, delicious dinner is on the table.
-This chinese inspired sauce is soooo good – good enough to drink/slurp right up from your plate – just ask my loving husband whom I wish I’d have been quick enough with the camera to snap him doing so!
+I absolutely love my handy, dandy bamboo steamer.
+In less than 10 minutes flat, your fish (or other protein or vegetables) are perfectly cooked and a healthy, delicious dinner is on the table.
+This Chinese inspired sauce is so good – good enough to drink/slurp right up from your plate – just ask my loving husband whom I wish I’d have been quick enough with the camera to snap him doing so!

-This is such a healthy, light & delicious fish dish.
-There is not a lot to it & seeking the best quality & freshest produce you can will really just make the whole meal sing.
-Getting friendly with your fishmonger is one of the best pieces of advise I could give you.
+This is such a healthy, light & delicious dish.
+There is not a lot to it however seeking the best quality & freshest produce you can will really just make the whole meal sing.
+Getting friendly with your fishmonger is one of the best pieces of advice I could give you.

-4 x 100g rockling (can also use blue eye, rockling, snapper, whiting, barramundi,mahi mahi)
+- 4 x 150g rockling can also use blue eye, rockling, snapper, whiting, barramundi,mahi-mahii

-- 3 tbsp very thinly sliced ginger, julienne (more, if you are a ginger lover like me)
+- 3 tbsp very thinly sliced ginger julienne (more, if you are a ginger lover like me)